ppoh71/onthemap/README.md

 It is build for learning and training purposes.

 ## Status
-This app passed the Udacity Code Review, therfore all required Features are available.
+This app works as described in the Udacity Course & passed the code review

 ## Licence
 Public Domain License.
 Feel free to do what ever you want